 The following table reconciles the expected tax expense for the fiscal year with the reported tax expense.
-The expected tax expense results from an overall tax rate of 30% - unchanged on the prior year - earnings before taxes.
+The expected tax expense results from an overall tax rate of 30% - unchanged on the prior year - and from earnings before taxes.
 The overall tax rate comprises the corporate income tax rate including solidarity surcharge of 16% and the effective average trade tax rate of 14%.

-Due to the increase in the earnings of the fully consolidated partnerships, both the trade tax adjustments and effects from differences in tax rates increased disproportionately.
+Due to the increase in the earnings of the fully consolidated partnerships and the foreign subsidiaries, both the trade tax adjustments and effects from differences in tax rates increased disproportionately.

-The out-of-period tax income shown is largely attributable to the update to the uncertain tax position.
+The decrease in out-of-period tax income and expenses is largely attributable to the prior-year update to the uncertain tax position.

-The decrease in effects from permanent differences are mainly due to the withdrawal of prior-year profits from a partnership.
+The increase in effects from permanent differences is mainly due to higher withdrawals of prior-year profits from partnerships.

-Figures in EUR k 2021 2020
+Figures in EUR k 2022 2021

-Consolidated profit before income taxes 148,915 129,763
+Consolidated profit before income taxes 149,698 148,915

-Expected tax expense 30% (prior year: 30%) -44,675 -38,929
+Expected tax expense 30% (prior year: 30%) -44,909 -44,675

-Income tax reductions on distributed dividends and sale proceeds 231 384
+Income tax reductions on distributed dividends and sale proceeds 286 231

-Tax effects on tax-free income 0 1
+Tax effects on tax-free income 1 0

-Tax effects on non-deductible operating expenses -2,992 -3,113
+Tax effects on non-deductible operating expenses -3,316 -2,992

-Trade tax add-backs/deductions 1,877 1,189
+Trade tax add-backs/deductions 2,273 1,877

-Out-of-period taxes 1,392 3,744
+Out-of-period taxes -338 1,392

-Effects from differences between entity and group tax rates 2,816 1,898
+Effects from differences between entity and group tax rates 4,080 2,816

+Loss/interest carryforwards -46 0

-Permanent differences -2,476 -1,026
+Permanent differences -3,120 -2,476

-Other -41 -10
+Other 55 -41

-Effective tax expense -43,868 -35,862
+Effective tax expense -45,034 -43,868

-Effective tax rate 29% 28%
+Effective tax rate 30% 29%